enkidevs/curriculum/python/python-pandas/pandas-datetime/README.md

 name: Working with Dates
-description: Learn how to handle dates and times in pandas.
+description: Handling dates and times in pandas.

 insights:
   - pandas-datetime-basics